 We welcome other developers who wish to get involved in supporting and enhancing this software.

 SIL Transcriber is licensed according to the terms of the MIT License.
-The source code is available in the Github project sillsdev/transcribe.
+The source code is available in the Github project sillsdev/web-transcriber-admin.
 Further information on how to set up your development environment is included in the Github project documentation.

 The best way to contribute your enhancements is to fork the Github project, then submit pull requests to the development team.
 It would be helpful, however, for you to first contact the team to find out whether your intended enhancement or fix is already being worked on by someone else.
 That would also give you an idea of whether that enhancement would be welcomed by the team.